Art Direction

 A general goods brand with open concept offerings, sharing our lifestyle of homemade recipes, handmade and collected objects at adequate rates, and creative services for good causes.

-The ginkgo tree has been my favorite tree since I’ve met my first one in the pacific-northwest.
-All humans have obsessions, mine was this ginkgo tree, a fellow maidenhair.
-The seed of the ginkgo significance was planted, and here is where my tree will grow!
+The ginkgo tree has been my favorite tree since I met my first one in the pacific-northwest.
+All humans have obsessions, mine was this ginkgo tree, more than a tree but a concept!
+The seed of the ginkgo significance was planted, and here is where that tree will grow!
+Coincidentally, our neighborhood in West Philly is filled with ginkgo trees that we can visit on our walks in the neighborhood.
+For the Ginko Village brand, it’s important to pay respects to beings that outlive us—and a ginkgo tree is a living fossil!

-The logo, featuring a ginkgo leaf silhouette, emphasizing the central outward rays that stem from its center stem, reminding us that light shines within our centers.
-Our ginko is placed within an arch, a classic symbol of transition and liminal spaces.
+The logo, featuring a ginkgo leaf silhouette, emphasizing the central outward rays that stem from its center stem, remind us that light shines within our centers.
+The ginkgo is placed within an arch, a classic symbol of transition and liminal spaces.

-The visual direction for ginko village errs on modern with a heavy crafted hand, bringing back our eastern heritage to western concepts and incorporating earthly caricatures.
+The visual direction for ginko village errs on bold modern with a handcrafted flair, bringing our eastern heritage to western DIY product concepts and incorporating earthly (raw or recycled) motifs.
+The deep and saturated colors support its mixed ornate counterparts, expanding its ability to tie in an expansive selection of symbols and imagery.

 previously